-- (Optional) Select the Use This Interface ID check box and specify the interface ID to be used for the IPv6 address of the router's LAN interface.
-If you do not specify an ID here, the router generates one automatically from its MAC address. - 10.
-Select an IPv6 Filtering radio button: - Secured.
-In secured mode, which is the default mode, the router inspects both TCP and UDP packets.
+10. (Optional) Select the Use This Interface ID check box and specify the interface ID to be used for the IPv6 address of the router's LAN interface.

+If you do not specify an ID here, the router generates one automatically from its MAC address.

-• Open.
-In open mode, the router inspects UDP packets only.
+- 11. Select an IPv6 Filtering radio button: - Secured.
+In secured mode, which is the default mode, the router inspects both TCP and UDP packets. - Open.
+In open mode, the router inspects UDP packets only. - 12.
+Click the Apply button.